mongodb/specifications/source/crud/crud.rst

     /**
      * The maximum number of documents to return.
      *
-     * This is combined with batchSize to create the OP_QUERY numberToReturn value.
+     * In servers < 3.2, this is combined with batchSize to create the OP_QUERY numberToReturn value.
      *
      * The default is no limit.
      *